d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 As before, this algorithm converges to a solution that achieves a decent accuracy, albeit this time with fewer lines of code than before.

+## Summary

+* Using high-level APIs, we can implement softmax regression much more concisely.
+* From a computational perspective, implementing softmax regression has intricacies.
 Note that in many cases, a deep learning framework takes additional precautions beyond these most well-known tricks to ensure numerical stability, saving us from even more pitfalls that we would encounter if we tried to code all of our models from scratch in practice.

 ## Exercises